-In contrast with sequence-based specificity prediction approaches, the unbiased nature of the biophysical substrate specificity predictor developed here should allow the modeling of specificity of protease variants for which experimental data are not available, such as newly emerged drug-resistant variants (Romano et al. 2012) of viral proteases as well as newly-discovered and/or uncharacterized proteases, whose sequences are homologous to proteases of known structure.
+In contrast with sequence-based specificity prediction approaches, the unbiased nature of the biophysical substrate specificity predictor developed here should allow the modeling of specificity of protease variants for which experimental data are not available, such as newly emerged drug-resistant variants64 of viral proteases as well as newly-discovered and/or uncharacterized proteases, whose sequences are homologous to proteases of known structure.
 Energy-based specificity prediction will also aid in the design of protease variants targeted to specific substrates.
-Current approaches for protease design rely on library-based screening/selection(Varadarajan et al. 2008; Yi et al. 2013; Boulware et al. 2010) in vivo.
-These directed evolutionary trajectories often proceed via incremental "generalist" (Khersonsky & Tawfik 2010) intermediates that display relaxed specificity, and are, therefore, toxic to cells (or the proteases undergo self-cleavage) and are never identified in the selection.
+Current approaches for protease design rely on library-based screening/selection^{40,44,65} in vivo.
+These directed evolutionary trajectories often proceed via incremental "generalist"66 intermediates that display relaxed specificity, and are, therefore, toxic to cells (or the proteases undergo self-cleavage) and are never identified in the selection.
 A structure-guided computational design approach based on the evaluation of interaction energies of substrates with protease variants should allow for multiple simultaneous substitutions ("jumps" in the sequence landscape) to allow specificity switching without generating generalist toxic intermediates.
 Combining structural computation using the discriminator described here with directed evolution should enable more efficient protease specificity design.

 2.5.
-Materials and Methods
+Methods